Cutch State: Demographics and economy

 There were eight main towns in the State − Bhuj, Mandvi, Anjar, Mundra, Naliya, Jakhau, Bhachau and Rapar and 937 villages.
 Apart from it there were other port towns of Tuna, Lakhpat, Sandhan, Sindri, Bhadresar on its coastline, which boosted the maritime trade, the main revenue earner of State.
 There are also other towns like Roha, Virani Moti, Devpur, Tera, Kothara, Bara, Kanthkot, which were overlooked by Bhayaat (brothers) of the Kings as their jagirs.

 The various Kutchi community were known for their trades with Muscat, Mombasa, Mzizima, Zanzibar, and others, and also for their shipbuilding skills.
 Kandla was developed by Khengarji III in 1930 as a new port.
-Cutch State Railway was also laid during his reign, during years 1900–1908, which connected main towns like Bhuj, Anjar, Bachau to port of Tuna and Kandla.
-The railways enhanced business a lot as it paved way for movement of goods and passenger.
+Cutch State Railway was also laid during his reign, during the years 1900–1908, which connected main towns like Bhuj, Anjar, Bachau to the ports of Tuna and Kandla.
+The railways enhanced business a lot as it paved the way for movement of goods and passengers.

 Hindus numbered around 300,000, Mohammedans around 110,000 and Jains were 70,000 in population as per 1901 census.
 About 9% of population were Rajputs and Brahmins & other Hindu caste formed another 24% of population of State.
 The most common language spoken was Kutchi language and Gujarati language.
-Gujarati was language used in writings and courts & documents.
+Gujarati was the language used in writings and courts & documents.

 Agriculture was the main occupation of people, who take produce of wheat, Jowar, Bajra, Barley, etc. apart from cattle raising being the other main occupation.

+Currency

+The currency of Kutch state was known as 'kori', a silver coin of 4.6 grams.
+The kori was subdivided into smaller units, such as the adhiyo (1/2 kori), payalo (1/4 kori), dhabu (1/8 kori), dhinglo (1/16 kori), dokdo (1/24 kori) and trambiyo (1/48 kori).
+Higher denominations included silver coins of 2.5 kori and 5 kori, and gold coins of 25 kori, 50 kori and 100 kori.
+Coins of Kutch state traditionally carried the name of the local ruler on one side, and the British rulers on the other side (from 1858 onward).
+The last coins of Kutch, minted in 1947 (V.S.
+2004), at the time of kingdom's merger with India, replaced the British monarch with the words Jai Hind.